alex-nuclearboy/goit-python-web-hw13/README.md

 This repository hosts two distinct projects: a Contact Management API built with FastAPI and a Quotes Web Application built with Django.
 Both projects demonstrate advanced features of their respective frameworks, including user authentication, CRUD operations, and database management.

-## Clone the Repository
+### Clone the Repository

-Before getting started, clone the repository:
+Start by cloning the repository to your local machine:

 ```bash
 git clone https://github.com/alex-nuclearboy/goit-python-web-hw13.git